INFORMATION ABOUT FILING FOR UNEMPLOYMENT BENEFITS

 IMPORTANT: After completing an initial claim for unemployment insurance (UI), you must file a weekly claim each week or you will not be paid.
 The Virginia Employment Commission recommends you do this on Sunday, Monday, or Tuesday of each week if you remain unemployed and want to be paid for the prior week.
-Claims can be made by calling 1-800-897-5630 or through your online account at www.vec.virginia.gov.
-Weekly filing for PUA claimants can be done through your Gov2Go account.
+Claims can be made by calling 1-800-897-5630 or online through the Gov2Go website.